Ak3294/Git-Github/README.md

 # Git-Github
 This is created for the learning purpose.
-Deep Dive learning about the Concept of Git and Github.
+Deep Dive learning about the Concepts of Git and Github.
+Author: Akshay Kumar Hiran